martenmario64/Pizza-Tower-On-Raspberry/README.md

 # Pizza-Tower-On-Raspberry

+(NOTE: It is highly recommended you Overclock your Raspberry Pi 5.)
 On Either Installation, You'll See A Folder Called Game, copy your steam files of Pizza Tower in that folder, No Subdirectorys.